justnonamenoname/lifeticle/readme.md

 The highest electrical activity in the brain occurs in the reticular formation (which persists even during sleep and under anesthesia);
 the central part of the brain is either the reticular formation itself or a neighboring area.
+The reticular formation is the ancient part of the brain from an evolutionary point of view.
 Without the brain's electrical activity, a person feels nothing.
 The closest description of what triggers qualia is the activity of electrons around the central particle.
 Qualia cannot be expressed through anything else, which means it is something fundamental.